THE HOLY EUCHARIST

 "As Catholics, we fully participate in the celebration of the Eucharist when we receive Holy Communion.
 We are encouraged to receive Communion devoutly and frequently.
 In order to be properly disposed to receive Communion, participants should not be conscious of grave sin and normally should have fasted for one hour.
 A person who is conscious of grave sin is not to receive the Body and Blood of the Lord without prior sacramental confession except for a grave reason where there is no opportunity for confession.
 In this case, the person is to be mindful of the obligation to make an act of perfect contrition, including the intention of confessing as soon as possible (canon 916).
 A frequent reception of the Sacrament of Penance is encouraged for all." -USCCB

 At St. Anthony's, children prepare for their First Holy Eucharist during their 2nd grade year.
-If you believe your child is ready to begin preparation, contact Angie or Michelle in our faith formation office.
+If you believe your child is ready to begin preparation, contact Amanda in our Faith Formation office at 365-4017 or [email protected].
 First Communion is celebrated at our parish in May.

 "What is it that is so special about the Eucharist?
 Although the Eucharist appears to be simple bread and wine, it is actually the “source and summit” of the Christian life.
 Presence: The Mystery of the Eucharist explores the truth and beauty of Christ’s real presence in the Eucharist, from its origins in Sacred Scripture, to its profound role in the life of the Church and her members.
 It is the crescendo of the entire story of salvation."